STEVE INSKEEP, Host:

 BRADY: On the huge rig, which is standing in about 100 feet of water, there's no drilling because there are no permits from regulators.
 Workers are performing maintenance, spraying away rust and old paint.
 Down below, welders are repairing some steel plating and work will begin soon to replace showers in the bathroom.
 In the galley for lunch is assistant driller Bobby Waguspack, who says this is an uncertain time.

-Mr. BOBBY WAGUSPACK (Assistant driller): Well, if you don't know you're going to have a job the next week, it affects your mind, you know?
+BOBBY WAGUSPACK: Well, if you don't know you're going to have a job the next week, it affects your mind, you know?

 BRADY: These crews typically work and live on the rig for a few weeks, then have a few weeks off.
 Waguspack says even his home time has become stressful.

-Mr. JIM NOE (Senior Vice President, Hercules Offshore): The wells that we're drilling aren't the BP-Macondo wells.
+JIM NOE: The wells that we're drilling aren't the BP-Macondo wells.
 They're natural gas wells, not oil wells.
 And we're using technology that we've been using for decades, safely and without incident.

 BRADY: It looked like the Obama administration recognized this, too, at first.
 The shallow-water moratorium lasted less than a month.